vordimous/zilla-docs/src/reference/config/resolvers.md

 # Resolvers

-Resolvers are a variable syntax for executing zilla runtime functions that insert dynamic values into the zilla.yaml.
+Resolvers are a variable syntax for executing Zilla runtime functions that insert dynamic values into the zilla.yaml.
 Validation occurs before and after resolvers have been converted.

 :::: note Functions